IMAT1912/IMAT1912/lab_03/lab_03.md

 >print(f"invalid request - try one of {list(range(len(self.items)))}")
 >```
 >This actually lists out all the valid indices.
+>
+>Choosing good error messages is difficult.
+>It requires thinking about who the user is and what information they need.

 Our code is becoming rather cluttered now.
 But the last few errors will give us some opportunity to refactor.